electron-userland/electron-build-service/readme.md

 ### Server Locations

-* Europe — Amsterdam, Frankfurt and London.
+* Europe — Amsterdam and Frankfurt.
-* USA — Dallas.
 * Canada — Beauharnois.

 Which build server will be used is not predictable.
 Your actual location is not used for now to select build server, but planned (by IP address).